 If we or one of our licensing partners initiated legal proceedings against a third party to enforce a patent, if and when issued, covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
 In patent litigation in the U.S., defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge include alleged failures to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
 Grounds for unenforceability assertions include allegations that someone connected with prosecution of the patent withheld relevant information from the U.S. PTO, or made a misleading statement, during prosecution.
 Third parties may also raise similar claims before administrative bodies in the U.S. or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post grant review, ex parte reexamination, or inter partes review and equivalent proceedings in foreign jurisdictions, e.g., opposition proceedings.
 Such proceedings could result in revocation or amendment of our patents in such a way that they no longer cover our product candidates or competitive products.
+For example, our granted European patent covering brexanolone i.v. has been opposed by a third party, and the opposition proceedings are ongoing.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to validity, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
 Such a loss of patent protection would have a material adverse impact on our business.